Why Ithaca, NY, Is a Best Place to Live

 Ithaca is also home to Ithaca College and the world-famous Cornell University, which draw in huge numbers of students.
 These schools give the city a youthful vibe and also stoke the local economy.
 Perhaps it’s not surprising, then, that a third of the entire population is enrolled in school, and that the city has more than double the national average of the number of residents with a bachelor’s degree or higher.

-In terms of healthcare, Ithaca is well looked after thanks to the presence of Cayuga Medical Center, which was recently recognized by the Consumer Value Index as a Top 100 Hospital.
+In terms of healthcare, Ithaca is well looked after thanks to the presence of Cayuga Medical Center, which was recognized by the Consumer Value Index as a Top 100 Hospital in 2016.
 The center, which boasts two outpatient facilities, cares for more than 150,000 people a year, and helps Ithaca have a lower incidence of low birth weight, lower obesity, and a higher number of physicians per capita than the American average.

 This healthcare is further augmented by the opportunities that living in such a natural wonderland offer — it has more than 150 waterfalls and is right near Buttermilk Falls State Park and Cayuga Lake, after all!
 While it’s probably not shocking that Ithaca has higher air and water quality than the average city, it may be surprising to learn how walkable it is.
 In fact, more than 40% of the population walks to work on a daily basis, and the average resident can walk to seven restaurants, bars, and coffee shops in five minutes, according to WalkScore.